adrianbj/TracyDebugger/docs/debug-bar.md

 ## ![PHP Info](icons/php-info.svg ':no-zoom')PHP Info
 Provides all the output from PHP's `phpinfo()`.
 Probable best to leave disabled unless you need to check something.

-CTRL/CMD+F works well to find relevant entries within this panel (and all panels actually), although this seems to be browser specific.
+CTRL/CMD + F works well to find relevant entries within this panel (and all panels actually), although this seems to be browser specific.
 It works in Chrome and Safari, but not Firefox.

 ![PHP Info panel](img/php-info.png)